tjluoma/sudo-via-touch-id/README.md

 	- setting the correct permissions of the temp file
 	- setting the correct ownership of the temp file
 	- replace the original file with the temp file

+If you have done some extensive customization of your `/etc/pam.d/sudo` file, you might want to double-check this doesn't break it.

+If you use the default `/etc/pam.d/sudo` this _should_ work fine (but see disclaimer below).

 ## iTerm